 - 1. Can the letter be written in upper or lower case?
 Yes, either is acceptable. - 2.
 Can the letter qu be written for the sound /kw/?
 Yes, either a q or a qu is acceptable. - 3.
 Do the letters have to be written on lined paper?
 No, any type of paper is fine.
 The letter must be legible but not formed on a line. - 4.
 What does write legibly mean?
 Legible letters are letters formed correctly. - 5.
 Are letter reversals acceptable?
 Letter reversals are not correct formation and are not acceptable as mastery. - 6.
 Can student work be submitted as a video recording for these standards?
 No, the student work sample is the written student letters.
 The student's written work should be uploaded as evidence, not a video recording.
-The writing product will be scored, not a video.
+The writing product will be scored, not a video. - 7.

-- TN Department of Education - 7.
 For PK.FL.WC.4b, is the teacher model submitted with the student work?
-Yes, for Levels 1-5, the scorer must see the teacher model to score the student's work. - 8.
+Yes, for Levels 1-5, the scorer must see the teacher model to score the student's work.
+The students' writing product must include the teacher's model and the student's writing on the same paper. - 8.
 For PK.FL.WC.4b, is an answer key required when assessing at Levels 6-7?
 Level 6-7 work does not have a teacher model.
 Therefore, there should be an answer key in order for scorers to know what letter the student should write for the sound the teacher says. - 9.
-For PK.FL.WC.4b, what is submitted with the student work if the student does not need a teacher model?
-For students performing at Levels 6-7, the teacher answer sheet must be included either in the context narrative or uploaded with the student artifact. - 10.
 For PK.FL.WC.4b, can the student make circles and lines for the assessment?
-No, the student's ability to make letter formations such as circles, lines, diagonal and crossed lines is assessed in printing the letters following the teacher's model. - 11.
+No, the student's ability to make letter formations such as circles, lines, diagonal and crossed lines is assessed in printing the letters following the teacher's model. - 10.
 For K.FL.WC.4b, does an answer sheet need to be included in the submission?
-Yes, an answer sheet with the letter sounds that the teacher says must be included for the student work to be scored. - 12.
+Yes, an answer sheet with the letter sounds that the teacher says must be included for the student work to be scored. - 11.
 For K.FL.WC.4b, are teachers required to use the example word list on the rubric?
 At Level 6-7 the example word list is not required.
-If a teacher uses their own list, it must be included in the context narrative or uploaded with the student work.
-It must also include at least one example of each type of one syllable word- VCVe, common vowel teams, final -y and r-controlled vowels. - 13.
+If a teacher uses their own list, they must submit an answer key.
+It must also include at least one example of each type of one syllable word- VCVe, common vowel teams, final -y and r-controlled vowels. - 12.
 For K.FL.WC.4b at Levels 6-7, is the answer correct if the teacher used their own word list but did not include include VCVe, common vowel teams, final -y and r-controlled vowels?
 If teachers use their own word lists it must include at least one example of each of the following the standard guidelines: VCVe, common vowel teams, final -y and r-controlled vowels to score at Level 6 or 7.